 Women might notice facial hair growth, hair loss on their scalp, and irregular periods.
 Men might experience gynecomastia (enlarged breast tissue) and shrinking testicles.

-The team at Urology Associates of Mobile uses a variety of tests to identify adrenal cancer.
-They typically begin with blood tests and urinalysis to assess your hormone levels.
+Our team uses a variety of tests to identify adrenal cancer, typically beginning with blood tests and urinalysis to assess your hormone levels.

 They also order imaging tests, including MRI, CT, and PET scans, to look for abnormal growths on your adrenal glands and signs that the cancer has metastasized to nearby organs like your lungs or liver.